praveenweb/sahat-hackathon-starter-hasura/README.md

 # sahat-hackathon-starter

-git push and deploy this [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) to an HTTPS domain *without any setup*.
+`git push` and deploy this [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter) to an HTTPS domain *without any setup*.

 This project is a Node.js boilerplate for deploying to the cloud using Hasura.
-Make changes and “git push” to automatically build a docker image and deploy using kubernetes.
+Make changes and `git push` to automatically build a docker image and deploy using kubernetes.
 Comes with MongoDB, Bootstrap 3 + SaaS, Contact Form, Profile Management, a Node.js Dockerfile and Kubernetes spec files.
 There is no configuration required to get this nodejs + mongodb app working apart from the "Clone & Deploy" instructions.
 This can be deployed on Hasura's free hosting tier and should take you all of 2 mins to get up and running.

 ## Deployment instructions